StanfordSpezi/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/ObtainingUserConsent.md

         // Action to perform once the user has given their consent },
     identifier: DocumentIdentifiers.second, // Specify an optional unique identifier for the consent form, helpful for distinguishing consent forms when storing.
-    exportConfiguration: .init(paperSize: .usLetter)   // Configure the properties of the exported consent form )
+    exportConfiguration: .init(paperSize: .usLetter),   // Configure the properties of the exported consent form.
+    currentDateInSignature: false   // Indicates if the consent signature should include the current date.
+)
-    .onboardingIdentifier(DocumentIdentifiers.second) // Set an identifier for the view, to distinguish it from other views of the same type.
+    .onboardingIdentifier(DocumentIdentifiers.second), // Set an identifier for the view, to distinguish it from other views of the same type.
 ```

 ## Topics